 Turtles love to eat dead and decaying things that are found at the bottom of ponds, lakes and wetlands- they help keep the water clean.

 Snapping Turtles are very comfortable in water and typically only snap on land as they don't have an under-shell (pastron) so they cannot hide in their shells like other turtles.
-In water only 4 accounts have been recorded of them snapping, 3 when they have been kicked, and the 4th was because the turtle had been continually fed by humans and began to unnaturally associate humans with food.
+In water only 4 accounts have been recorded of them snapping, 1 when they have been kicked, and the 3 because the turtle had been continually fed by humans or where individuals continually fished at the same spot at the lake, and the turtles began to associate those areas with food.
+Therefore when something "dropped" in the water such as feet or hands, the turtle expected food!
+However, turtles are fast learners and we can easily "reteach" turtles not to expect food in these areas.
+We also may swim with the turtles to "rehabilitate" them.

-Snapping turtles are the best scavengers, are fast swimmers, and are surprisingly gentle and curious when in the water.
+Snapping turtles are the best scavengers, are good swimmers, and are surprisingly gentle and curious when in the water.

 Turtles are reptiles and ectothermic so their body temperature is the same as the environment that they are in.